SoftwareGuy/Ignorance/README.md

 Failing that you can always ping me in the Mirror Discord and I'll reply as soon as I can.
 Don't **excessively** ping me or you'll suffer my wrath.

-Bugs that do not have enough details will be closed with \#wontfix.
+Bugs that do not have enough details will be either closed or put as low priority.
 Details like your OS, Unity Editor version, any Ignorance errors, etc is essential for a good bug report.

 ### I have other questions, I want answers.